grobian/carbon-c-relay/carbon-c-relay.md

     is in particular useful when daemonised in combination with init managers.

-  * `-A` *must_bind_to_all_sockets*:
-    Quit if the relay cannot bind to all sockets.
-An example is if an IPv4 TCP socket is in use, but its IPv6 counterpart is not.
-    Without this flag, the relay will continue to run even though it is not listening on all sockets.

 ## CONFIGURATION SYNTAX

 The config file supports the following syntax, where comments start with